xmlongan/ajdmom/docs/source/usage.rst

 ============

-Currently, the ``adjmom`` package supports the auto-derivation of moment, central moment and covariance formulas of any order of
-Heston :abbr:`SV(Stochastic Volatility)` Model, a typical :abbr:`AJD(Affine Jump Diffusion)` model, and its three AJD extensions.
+Currently, the ``adjmom`` package supports the auto-derivation of moment, central moment and covariance formulas of any order for Heston :abbr:`SV(Stochastic Volatility)` Model, a typical :abbr:`AJD(Affine Jump Diffusion)` model, and its three AJD extensions.